AlexsandrKovalev/rebrain-devops-task1/README.md

 ###### Official Red Hat/CentOS packages

-1)To add NGINX yum repository, create a file named /etc/yum.repos.d/nginx.repo and paste one of the configurations below:
+1. To add NGINX yum repository, create a file named /etc/yum.repos.d/nginx.repo and paste one of the configurations below:

 CentOS:
 	[nginx]